sheltermanager/asm3/src/static/pages/manual/_sources/service.txt

     http://localhost:5000/service?method=html_report&username=user&password=letmein&title=Detailed+Shelter+Inventory

-**csv_mail**
+**csv_mail** or **csv_report**

-Returns a CSV file containing a mail merge.
-Pass the name of the mail merge in the title attribute and if the merge requires any parameters, you can pass those too just like with html_report.
+Returns a CSV file containing a mail merge or report.
+Pass the name of the mail merge/report in the title attribute and if the merge requires any parameters, you can pass those too just like with html_report.

 **json_shelter_animals | xml_shelter_animals**